andrew/ultimate-awesome/README.md

 - [awesome-ldap](https://gitlab.com/brie/awesome-ldap) - Links, articles, tools and additional information for maximizing your usage of all things LDAP!.
 - [awesome](https://gitlab.com/firasuke/awesome) - A curated list of awesome projects.
 - [creative-coding-resources](https://gitlab.com/pragalakis/creative-coding-resources) - A collection of resources around creative coding and generative art.
+- [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ An awesome list of the best applications and tools for Cyber-Security.
 - [awesome-awesome](https://github.com/1dot75cm/awesome-awesome) - A curated list of awesome curated lists of many topics. (噗, 一大波 awesome).
 - [awesome-devtools](https://github.com/absozero/awesome-devtools) - A list of awesome developer tools and apps that I use.
 - [awesome](https://github.com/absqueued/awesome) - My starred awesome repos.